-1st Step Early Head Start (EHS) home based program relies on the family and EHS staff to work together in order for growth to be achieved.
+First Step Early Head Start (EHS) home based program relies on the family and EHS staff to work together in order for growth to be achieved.

 EHS staff will work with you and your child to plan weekly one and a half (1.5) hour home visits for single children and up to two (2) hours for families with more than one child or child & prenatal enrolled.
-EHS will offer at least 22 socializations per year and will offer transportation to these events, if needed.
-If an EHS staff member is sick or unavailable and must cancel your scheduled home visit, an effort will be made to contact you by phone, text or Facebook messenger.
+EHS will provide at least 22 socializations per year and will provide transportation to these groups, if needed.
+If an EHS staff member is sick or unavailable and must cancel your scheduled home visit, an effort will be made to contact you by phone.

-The EHS Program will offer at least 46 home visits per year.
+The EHS Program will offer at least 46 home visits per year and 22 socializations.
 If a home visit is cancelled, staff will attempt to offer and complete a make-up within the next seven (7) days.
 EHS staff will advocate and provide assistance to help develop and meet family goals.

-EHS staff will perform developmental, behavioral, and sensory screenings within 45 days of enrollment.

-EHS will encourage all parents/guardians to participate in Parent Committee and the Policy Council meetings, where parents/guardians have a voice and are able to help make decisions and policies regarding the EHS program.
+EHS staff will do developmental, behavioral, and sensory screenings within 45 days of enrollment.
+EHS will encourage all parents to participate in Parent Committee and the Policy Council meetings, where parents have a voice and are able to help make decisions and policies regarding the EHS program.

-As the parent or guardian: I understand that my child(ren) will be enrolled in the home-based option and I will be home and participate fully in weekly home visits.
-I understand that all EHS staff members are mandated to report any suspected child abuse and/or neglect to DCFS (Department of Children and Family Services).
+As the parent or guardian: I understand that my child(ren) will be enrolled in the home base option and I will be home and participate fully in weekly home visits.
+I understand that all EHS staff is mandated to report any suspected child abuse and/or neglect to DCFS.

 I will provide records and/or give consent for records that document that my child(ren) will complete immunizations, lead screening, TB test, a hemoglobin or hematocrit test, a dental exam (for children over 2 years old) and all recommended well-baby checks.
-All pregnant women will complete a medical exam and a dental exam, as soon as possible after enrollment.
+All prenatal clients will complete medical exam and a dental exam, completed as early in the term as possible.

-I will not come to or bring my child to socializations if any family member planning to attend is sick or running a fever or has other contagious conditions, such as lice, pink eye, diarrhea or vomiting, COVID; and I will let EHS staff know prior to a home visit, if at all possible, if any member of my family has had something contagious (in last 24 hours).
-I will notify EHS staff when I need to cancel a visit and reschedule for later.
-I understand that my EHS Staff will contact me the day of the home visit to conduct the COVID Health Screening.
-If the COVID Health Screening is not completed, I understand the visit will be canceled for that day.
+I will not come or bring my child to socializations if any family member planning to attend is sick or running a fever or has other contagious conditions, such as lice, pink eye, diarrhea or vomiting; and I will let EHS staff know prior to a home visit, if at all possible, if any member of my family has had something contagious (in last 24 hours).
+I will let EHS staff know when I need to cancel the visit and reschedule for later.

-We will work together to plan the activities for each home visit, and I will expect EHS staff to share skills that I may use with my child during the home visit and continue to use during the week to help my child develop and learn socially, emotionally, physically, and intellectually.
+We will work together to plan the activities for each home visit and I will expect EHS staff to share skills that I may use with my child during the home visit, and continue to use during the week to help my child develop and learn socially, emotionally, physically, and intellectually.

-Community Link, Inc. 1st Step Participation Agreement
+Community Link, Inc Early Head Start Participation Agreement

-We believe you are the primary teacher of your child, and we want to support you in this critical role.
+We believe you are the primary educator of your child and want to support you in this critical role.
 Our staff is committed to assisting families to meet the developmental needs of their children, including educational, health, dental, nutrition, emotional, and special needs.
 We believe strong parental involvement is necessary for each child's development and success in life.
 We will enroll families who demonstrate belief in and commitment to our program's philosophy and methods.

-Together we will . . .
+Together we will ...